JianingC0913/CIS512project/README.md

-# 🧸 Build Your Original Character
+# 🧸 Build Your Character
-## AI-Powered Character Customization Web App
+## AI-Powered Character Customization & Storytelling

-**Build Your OC** is a fun and interactive web app that lets users design original characters (OCs) by customizing layered SVG features and generating self-intro with AI based on the generated character - our app takes care of the rest ✨.
+**Build Your Character** is a creative and interactive web app that empowers users to design original characters using a modular SVG builder—and then generate custom-written stories, bios, or self-introductions using AI based on the character’s traits.
+Whether you're creating a hero for a game, a persona for social media, or just for fun, our app helps bring your character to life through words.

-## 🧪 Using the App
-Customize your character on the left panel.

-Then use our AI storyteller to generate your customized self-intro based on your created character!

-Enter more details for AI to generate self-intro!

-Click ✨ Refine.
+## ✨ What You Can Do

+- 🎨 Customize Your Character:
+  - Use our layered SVG-based builder to create your OC’s appearance—including skin tone, hair, eyes, outfit, and more.

+- ✍️ Generate a Story with AI
+  - Once your character is ready, use our AI writer to create a fantasy story, write a backstory, or generate a self-introduction.
+  - Tailor your text to Platforms: choose where you want to share your OC (Instagram, YouTube, TikTok, LinkedIn, etc.), and we’ll adjust the tone and format accordingly!

 <img width="1186" alt="Screenshot 2025-04-24 at 12 12 24 AM" src="https://github.com/user-attachments/assets/e3cf7af1-fc3f-48d4-9aa5-856daaf67772" />